larryms/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

 *Customer Objections*:

-1. Provide details on how your will address each of the objections that were put forward by the client.
+1. Provide details on how your will address each of the objections that were put forward by the client

 **Prepare**